trlafleur/Tasmota-Tank-Sensor/README.md

 Rename the Berry file your using to "autoexec.be", then upload it to the ESP32 file system.
 Reboot Tasmota, the Berry file will run after re-booting.

-There are four version of the Berry script flies for this project:
+There are five version of the Berry script flies for this project:
 ~~~
 Tank_Code3-VL53L1.be            Is for the VL53L1 TOF sensor with table lookup
 Tank_Code4-VL53L1.be            As above, but also use linear interpolation of the lookup-table
 Tank_Code4b-VL53L1.be           As above, but for 330 gal tank
+Tank_Code4d-VL53L1.be           As above, but for Tasmota ver > 12.2.1 (See note below)
 Tank_Code3-SR04M.be             Is for the SR04 ultrasonic sensor sensor
 ~~~
+In versions 12.2.1, a change was made to the VL53L1 driver in Tasmota to change distance output from MM to CM. (issue 17021).
+Also in Tasmota 15.2, calls to Berry function​s can no longer have a space between function and ​its operand (...), function(...)​ is ok, function​ (...)​ is not!
+(See #24154 and berry-lang/berry#497)

 A simple Node-Red flow that is include in GitHub will send an email if tank is low...
 Yes, I know that Tasmota can also send email, but this separates sensor from control.
 ~~~